 4. Overlooking Security or Privacy Threats

-An ERP system consolidates and centralizes company information across the enterprise.
-As such, it’s critical to have robust security measures in place to safeguard organizational data
+An ERP system consolidates and centralizes data across the enterprise.
+As such, it’s critical to have robust security measures in place to safeguard organizational data.

-Even a minor breach could leave a significant number of records exposed, affecting both individual employees and your overarching business.
-This can damage your brand reputation, weaken your partnerships, and lower team morale.
+Even a minor breach could leave a significant number of records exposed, affecting individual employees, countless customers, and your overarching business.

-To reduce this risk, only purchase ERP software from reputable, experienced vendors.
+To reduce this risk, you must have a security strategy and controls in place.
+In addition, it’s important to purchase ERP software from reputable, experienced vendors.
 Before you commit to their solution, ask them to describe their approach to mitigating security threats and protecting your business.

 5. Low Executive Buy-In